jacky3314206/Auto-Ticketing/README.md

 ---

 ## 🚀 Features
-✅ Automatically navigates to Tixcraft event ticket page
+✅ Automatically navigates to ticket page
 ✅ Finds and clicks the "Buy Ticket" button
 ✅ Allows users to predefine ticket type and quantity for auto-submission
 ✅ Operates Chrome browser using Selenium WebDriver